Tyakinoso/Tyakinoso/README.md

 - 👋 Hi, I’m Taiwo Akinosho
-- 👀 I’m interested in Backend development, Data Science and Entrepreneurship
+- 👀 I’m interested in Data Science, Software Development and Entrepreneurship
-- 🌱 I’m currently completing a diploma in Information Technology at RRC Polytech
+- 🌱 I have a strong background in Information Technology and Analytics
-- 💞️ I’m looking for opportunities to apply and grow my coding skills
+- 💞️ I’m looking for opportunities to apply and grow my programming skills
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/taiwoakinosho/

 <!---
 Tyakinoso/Tyakinoso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.